hackmajoris/hackmajoris.github.io/_posts/2018-01-11-Macbook-upgrade--first-impresions.md

 ---

-In the beginning I will tell how I started using Apple ecosystem.
+First of all, I will tell how I started using Apple ecosystem.

 Back in 2013, when I was in the second year at the university, I was involved in an iOS internship.
 I can say, it was the first time I touched a macOS(it was OSX system at that time) system, running on a Mac mini computer.